THE BEST LAS VEGAS PROPERTIES

 for the repayment of the loan.

-Cost Of Funds Index (COFI)
+Cost Of Funds Index (COFI) - An index that

-used to determine interest rate changes for certain adjustable-rate mortgage
+is used to determine interest rate changes for certain adjustable-rate mortgage

 (ARM) plans.
 It represents the weighted-average cost of savings, borrowings,